zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 \end{aligned}
 $$

-for all $\small \bm{v}$.
+for every vector $\small \bm{v}$.
 Expressed this way, it is clear that the constraint is geometric (coordinate-independent, basis-independent) in nature:

 $$ \tag{1b}
 	\bm{n} = \int_{\bm{m} \in \mathbb{S^2}} \bm{m} D(\bm{m}) d\Omega(\bm{m}).
 $$

 This is the definition of the macrosurface normal $\small \bm{n}$ for a given microsurface.
-In turn, substitution $\small \bm{v} = \bm{n}$ in Eqn.
+Furthermore, substitution $\small \bm{v} = \bm{n}$ in Eqn.
 1a yields the macrosurface area $\small A$.

 Eqn.
 1 tells us a few things.
-Geometrically, it says that the signed projected areas of the microsurface and the macrosurface must coincide in any given direction.
-More specifically, by substituting a constant NDF (or, from the definition), we can see that it is measured in units of reciprocal solid angle.
+First, it says that the signed projected areas of the microsurface and the macrosurface must coincide in any given direction.
+Furthermore, by substituting a constant NDF (or, from the definition), we can see that the latter is measured in units of reciprocal solid angle.

-In the special case of $\small \bm{v} = \bm{n}$, we obtain
+In the special case of $\small \bm{v} = \bm{n}$, the integrand is normalized:

 $$ \tag{1c}
 	1 = \int_{\bm{m} \in \mathbb{S^2}} (\bm{n} \cdot \bm{m}) D(\bm{m}) d\Omega(\bm{m}).
 $$

 In order for $\small (\bm{n} \cdot \bm{m}) D(\bm{m})$ to be a valid probability density function, it must be non-negative for all $\small \bm{m}$.
-By definition, $D \ge 0$, while $\small (\bm{n} \cdot \bm{m}) \ge 0$ if and only if $\small \mathbb{M^2}$ is a height field.
+By definition, it is always the case that $D \ge 0$, while $\small (\bm{n} \cdot \bm{m}) \ge 0$ if $\small \mathbb{M^2}$ is a height field.

 {{< figure src="/img/micro/rectangle.svg" caption="*Figure 2.
 Rectangular microsurface (red) and its macrosurface (green).*" >}}

 One of the simplest examples of a valid microsurface is a box[^5], with the flipped bottom face playing the role of the macrosurface.
 It is instructive to analyze its two-dimensional counterpart -- a rectangle (see Fig. 2 above).

-[^5]: Using the tools of calculus, we can decompose an arbitrary surface into a (possibly infinite) number of sufficiently small boxes.
+[^5]: Using the tools of calculus, we can decompose an arbitrary surface into a (potentially infinite) number of sufficiently small boxes.

 This trivial example clearly demonstrates that a microsurface does not have to be smooth (continuously differentiable); however, that ensures the continuity of the NDF, which is desirable, unless the goal is to model a flat surface.

-*Linearity* of Eqn.
+The *linearity* of Eqn.
 1 allows us to consider the individual microfacets separately and to sum up their contributions.
-As we apply it to the box along some $\small \bm{v}$, observe that the signed projected areas of the opposite faces cancel each other, while the top remains equivalent to the bottom.
+As we apply it to the box along some $\small \bm{v}$, observe that the signed projected areas of the sides cancel each other, while the top remains equivalent to the bottom.
 Another consequence is that an application of a *linear transformation* (that transforms a box into a parallelepiped, in our case) also generates a valid combination of the microsurface and the macrosurface.
 We can see why that is the case by picturing Eqn.
 1 geometrically and (passively) transforming the coordinate axes[^51] rather than (actively transforming) the surface itself (see Fig. 3 below).
 Of course, while the surface lines remain unchanged, the signed projected areas (and, thus, the values of the NDF) do not stay the same.

 [^51]: This requires the transformation to be invertible.
 If the transformation was nonlinear, the transformed axes would vary from point to point, forming vector fields.

 {{< figure src="/img/micro/transformed.svg" caption="*Figure 3.
 Passive (left) vs active (right) transformation.*" >}}

 Erasing any part of the box leads to a signed projected area mismatch for certain angles.
 Therefore, the constraint may seem to imply that the microsurface must be continuous, but, unfortunately, that is not the case.
 The issue lies in the *translation invariance* of Eqn.
-1; in particular, it means that the orthogonally projected area of an object is independent of its location.
+1; more specifically, it means that the orthogonally projected area of an object is independent of its location.
 This property may seem innocuous at first, but, coupled with the linearity, it spells disaster: we may freely translate different microfacets in different directions without affecting the value of the integral.

 ### Masking Function

 Since the signed projected area is an incomplete description of a real surface (as opposed to a microfacet soup or salad[^52]), we may additionally specify its *visible (orthogonally) projected area*

-[^52]: In technical terms, such a surface has an extremely short auto-correlation distance.
+[^52]: In technical terms, such a surface has a very short auto-correlation distance.

 $$ \tag{2a}
 \begin{aligned}